Ziwu Campaign: Aftermath

-Although the campaign failed, Cao Zhen timely retreat allowed Wei to limit their losses.
-The leading commander of the Wei forces, Cao Zhen himself fell sick on the journey back to Luoyang and became bedridden in the subsequent months.
+Although the campaign failed, Cao Zhen's timely retreat allowed Wei to limit their losses.
+The leading commander of the Wei forces, Cao Zhen, himself fell sick on the journey back to Luoyang and became bedridden in the subsequent months.
 He eventually died of illness in April or May 231.
 Cao Rui honoured him with the posthumous title "Marquis Yuan" (元侯).

 For his success against Guo Huai and Fei Yao. the Shu government promoted Wei Yan to Vanguard Military Adviser (前軍師) and Senior General Who Attacks the West (征西大將軍), and elevated him from a village marquis to a county marquis under the title "Marquis of Nanzheng" (南鄭侯).
-While Li Yan was not permitted to go back to the east; instead, he became a subordinate of Zhuge Liang to help him during his future expeditions.
+Li Yan was not permitted to go back to the east.
+Instead, he became a subordinate of Zhuge Liang to help him during his future expeditions.

-Cao Zhen's own son, Cao Shuang, would be the leading commander of a similar expedition in 244 which resulted into the battle of Xingshi.
+Cao Zhen's son, Cao Shuang, would be the leading commander of a similar expedition in 244 which resulted in the battle of Xingshi.